serverless/serverless/docs/providers/fn/guide/intro.md

 ### Events

-Anything that triggers an Kubeless Event to execute is regarded by the Framework as an **Event**.
-Events are platform events on Kubeless such as:
+Anything that triggers an Fn Event to execute is regarded by the Framework as an **Event**.
+Events are platform events on Fn such as:

 * *An API Gateway HTTP endpoint (e.g., for a REST API)*
 * *A Kafka queue message (e.g., a message)*